Download free PDF

 • The emerging markets are precision and biomass fermentations, as they are the gaining innovations and sustainability's major themes.
 Precision fermentation would lead to producing certain proteins, enzymes, and probiotics nutrients so that manufacturers can develop highly functional but consistent ingredients to meet the increasing demand for plant-based and specialty foods.
 Biomass fermentation is growing as they develop sustainable food ingredients through microbial biomass production.

-Fermented Food Market Revenue Share, By Product, (2024)
+Fermented Food Market Revenue Share (%), By Product, (2025)

 The fermented food market by product, is segmented into fermented dairy products, fermented beverages, fermented vegetables & plant foods, fermented meat & protein products and fermented grain & bakery products.
-Fermented dairy products hold the largest market value of USD 50.6 billion in 2024.
+Fermented dairy products hold the largest market value of USD 62.7 billion in 2025.

 • Fermented dairy product are widely accepted by consumers due to availability of different product such as yoghurts, kefirs, and cheeses.
 These products generally benefit from having established manufacturing processes and strong consumer trust concerning their health benefits, especially probiotics for gut health.
 Fermented beverages segment is also showing steady growth due to rising demand for functional drinks such as kombucha and probiotic juices targeting health-conscious people.

-• Fermented vegetables and plant foods-e.g., sauerkraut and kimchi are growing rapidly with awareness of plant-based diets and interest in global flavors.
+• Fermented vegetables and plant foods-e.g., sauerkraut and kimchi is growing rapidly with awareness of plant-based diets and interest in global flavors.
 Fermented meat and protein products are holding smaller share but still growing due to innovation in fermentation, that caters palatability and digestibility for protein nutrition.
 Finally, fermented grains and bakery products were the smallest but developing segments, with consumers appreciating the impact of natural fermentation on taste and shelf life.

-U.S. Fermented Food Market Size, 2021-2034 (USD Billion)
+U.S. Fermented Food Market Size, 2022-2035 (USD Billion)

 Fermented Food Market Share